tofudeadeye/tofu-farts/README.md

 ### Usage

+Included is a simple `playerfart` command that you can use to test & explore the functionality.

 This resource can easily be invoked by triggering a server side event on the target player.
 The event is configured to play a "networked" sound event, so all players will hear it.

 ```